davideicardi/shelf-dependency/README.md

 In the above case **shelf-dependency** when instantiating Car class will pass on the constructor an instance of the engine and logger components. engine and logger parameters are called dependencies.

-Component can also be static javascript object instance, the difference is that in this case is your responsability to create the object.
+Component can also be object instance, the difference is that in this case is your responsability to create the object.

 ## Registering a component